Frequently Asked Questions

 - Personal growth: Studying abroad or going on an exchange will push you out of your comfort zone.
 Everyday challenges will help you to become a more rounded and confident individual.

 - Increase your marketability and value as an employee: Employers view students who have studied away as more responsible, independent and respectful of other points of view.
 Also, those with experience abroad are considered better candidates for leadership positions.

 - Develop a foreign language: The ability to speak a foreign language is a huge bonus in our ever-changing international world market.

 - Find international employment: Obviously living outside of your home country opens the door to a multitude of new contacts and possibilities such as teaching overseas, finding work with an American-based company, or a non-profit relief organization.

 - Meet extraordinary people: As you engage in friendships, your values and beliefs may change and broaden.
 New situations with new people will allow you to question your own thoughts and norms.

 UAS students also have access to a number of other study abroad programs through UAF and UAA.

 In general, exchange program costs are based on UAS tuition.
 Study abroad prices vary depending on the destination, length of program, and program provider.

 Through the NSE program, students pay UAS for the cost of 15 credits and fees, or in-state tuition and fees at the host campus.
 Students are responsible for housing, meals, books, and all other personal expenses at the host university.

 The ISEP (exchange) has a flat program fee that is charged to the UAS student per semester.
 The fee is comparable to the cost of 15 upper division credits plus fees, and room and board at UAS.
 Students cover the cost of transportation to the host university and all personal expenses while on exchange.
-Students are also required to purchase insurance through ISEP which is roughly $70/month.
+Students are also required to purchase insurance through ISEP which is roughly $80/month.

-The ISEP-Direct program fees are set by the host institution, paid to ISEP, and can range from roughly US $9,000 to $17,000 per semester.
+The ISEP-Direct program fees are set by the host institution, paid to ISEP, and can range from roughly US $9,000–$17,000 per semester.
+This includes tuition and fees, housing, and board.